 At a young age, Louise’s heart was always set on going into the banking sector after words of encouragement from her grandmother.
 Even though her grandmother passed away before Louise became a Bank Manager upon graduating from college, “my grandmother was never far from my thoughts.
 I have a picture of her on my trading desk!”

 “Becoming an independent trader and instructor has really given me a huge feeling of accomplishment, I absolutely love what I do,” says Louise.
-“I have financial independence, the freedom of choice when it comes to when and where I want to trade, a great work/life balance, and the best part is, I am supporting generations of people to follow their dreams.”
+“I have the freedom of choice when it comes to when and where I want to trade, a great work/life balance, and the best part is, I am supporting generations of people to follow their dreams.”

 This article is in observance and celebration of March’s Women History Month, and the vital role women play in American history.